InformaticsMatters/squonk/StructureDatabases.md

 ### Configuring loaders

-The configuration is contained in a file named components/rdkit-lib/rdkit_loader.properties You can create this by copying components/rdkit-lib/rdkit_loader.properties.template and editting accordingly.
+The configuration is contained in a file named components/rdkit-lib/rdkit_loader.properties You can create this by copying components/rdkit-lib/rdkit_loader.properties.template and editing accordingly.
 Download the necessary datafiles and place in data/testFiles as described in the configuration file.

 The eMolecules loader has one section tha handles both the building blocks and the screening compounds datasets.